rieckpil/progmot/content/privacy-policy/index.md

 ## 5. Analysis tools and advertising

-### Google Analytics
+### Matomo

-This website uses functions of the web analysis service Google Analytics.
-The provider of this service is Google Ireland Limited (“Google”), Gordon House, Barrow Street, Dublin 4, Ireland.

-Google Analytics enables the website operator to analyze the behavior patterns of website visitors.
-To that end, the website operator receives a variety of user data, such as pages accessed, time spent on the page, the utilized operating system and the user’s origin.
-Google may consolidate these data in a profile that is allocated to the respective user or the user’s device.

-Furthermore, Google Analytics allows us to record your mouse and scroll movements and clicks, among other things.
-Google Analytics uses various modeling approaches to augment the collected data sets and uses machine learning technologies in data analysis.

-Google Analytics uses technologies that make the recognition of the user for the purpose of analyzing the user behavior patterns (e.g., cookies or device fingerprinting).
-The website use information recorded by Google is, as a rule transferred to a Google server in the United States, where it is stored.
+This website uses the open-source web analysis service Matomo.
+Matomo uses technologies that make it possible to recognize the user across multiple pages with the aim of analyzing the user patterns (e.g. cookies or device fingerprinting).
+The information recorded by Matomo about the use of this website will be stored on our server.
+Prior to archiving, the IP address will first be anonymized.

+Through Matomo, we are able to collect and analyze data on the use of our website-by-website visitors.
+This enables us to find out, for instance, when which page views occurred and from which region they came.
+In addition, we collect various log files (e.g. IP address, referrer, browser, and operating system used) and can measure whether our website visitors perform certain actions (e.g. clicks, purchases, etc.).

-This analysis tool is used on the basis of Art.
+The use of this analysis tool is based on Art.
 6(1)(f) GDPR.
-The operator of this website has a legitimate interest in the analysis of user patterns to optimize both, the services offered online and the operator’s advertising activities.
-If a corresponding agreement has been requested (e.g., an agreement to the storage of cookies), the processing takes place exclusively on the basis of Art.
-6(1)(a) GDPR; the agreement can be revoked at any time.
+The website operator has a legitimate interest in the analysis of user patterns, in order to optimize the operator’s web offerings and advertising.
+If appropriate consent has been obtained, the processing is carried out exclusively on the basis of Art.
+6(1)(a) GDPR and § 25 (1) TTDSG, insofar the consent includes the storage of cookies or the access to information in the user’s end device (e.g., device fingerprinting) within the meaning of the TTDSG.
+This consent can be revoked at any time.

-Data transmission to the US is based on the Standard Contractual Clauses (SCC) of the European Commission.
-Details can be found here: [https://privacy.google.com/businesses/controllerterms/mccs/](https://privacy.google.com/businesses/controllerterms/mccs/).

-#### Browser plug-in
+#### IP anonymization

-You can prevent the recording and processing of your data by Google by downloading and installing the browser plugin available under the following link: [https://tools.google.com/dlpage/gaoptout?hl=en](https://tools.google.com/dlpage/gaoptout?hl=en).

-For more information about the handling of user data by Google Analytics, please consult Google’s Data Privacy Declaration at: [https://support.google.com/analytics/answer/6004245?hl=en](https://support.google.com/analytics/answer/6004245?hl=en).

-#### Contract data processing

-We have executed a contract data processing agreement with Google and are implementing the stringent provisions of the German data protection agencies to the fullest when using Google Analytics.
+For analysis with Matomo we use IP anonymization.
+Your IP address is shortened before the analysis, so that it is no longer clearly assignable to you.

-#### Archiving period
+#### Hosting

-Data on the user or incident level stored by Google linked to cookies, user IDs or advertising IDs (e.g., DoubleClick cookies, Android advertising ID) will be anonymized or deleted after 2 months.
-For details, please click the following link: [https://support.google.com/analytics/answer/7667196?hl=en](https://support.google.com/analytics/answer/7667196?hl=en)
+We host Matomo exclusively on our own servers so that all analysis data remains with us and is not passed on.

 ## 6. Online marketing and partner programs